A Guide to Implementing

 - Use the Mental Health Initiative Checklist to help you develop and plan your initiative

-- Use our Mental Health Observances Calendar and Communication Planner to set up a communication schedule to share information with front-line supervisors/managers and other key staff.
+- Use our Communication Planner to set up a communication schedule to share information with front-line supervisors/managers and other key staff.

 - Equip managers and staff with information on mental health warning signs, fact sheets on mental health in the workplace, information on how to start a conversation with someone they are concerned about, and how to connect employees with mental health benefits and services